steltenpower/popup-cargo/README.md

 2
 A bunch of free-lancers all bring their own 'fold-open office-in-container' to a flex working building, a construction site, nice spot in the park, whatever ...
 Just attach power (if you don't have solar on top) and go!

+If way too small, maybe a truck trailer as movable part of house?